Mohamed-Elwakdy/MD5-Mohamed-Elwakdy-/README.md

 #### Tuning the hyperparameters is going to be important to see if I can get a highest train_scores and test_scores and lowest 'mse_train' and 'mse_test'

-#### Here, I put the number of tree is 100 because the performance of model will be better with big number of trees and put different values of 'max_depth' to see if this will help to get a better results.
+#### Here, I put the number of trees 100 because the performance of the model will be better with a big number of trees and put different values of 'max_depth' to see if this will help to get better results.

 #### Here, I used many hyperparameters which are learning_rate,max_depth, n_estimators and subsample with a different range of 'max_depth' values.
 As in Figure 3 and Based on the "train_scores" and "test_scores", the performance of the model is improved when max_depth> 3 where the "train_scores" and "test_scores are > 97%.
-As I mentioned above that the deviations shown in the plot may not be very significant as they so small, but based on what I can start to visually see that there is underfitting when the 'max_depth' < 3 and there is no overfitting.
+As I mentioned above, the deviations shown in the plot may not be very significant as they are so small, but based on what I can start to visually see that there is underfitting when the 'max_depth' < 3 and there is no overfitting.
 The best performance of the model when the 'max depth' >= 3.

 ```python